Entire Care Systems, Inc. · Est. 2026

 $2.4B

-Annual global health funding targeting multi-morbidity and chronic care coordination in LMICs from Gates Foundation, USAID, Wellcome Trust, and bilateral donors.
+Annual global health funding targeting multi-morbidity and chronic care coordination in LMICs from NIH SBIR, USAID Development Innovation Ventures, CMMI Innovation, and bilateral donors.

 Population Served (U.S.)